fkarg/fkarg.github.io/drafts/topics.md

   things we now can look at?
 Is that something to be grateful to them for?
   Since, they do not exist anymore and they would have done that already / will not change their behaviour anymore even with my gratitude.
+- Every moment you think about not doing something.
+If you do not do it now, you will not do it ever.
+"Always or Never" Basically: every moment is a schelling point to do something, and doing it _now_ will be a good indicator about doing it in the future.
+- Do you wish to turn back time sometimes?
+Of course, there is the implicit assumption that you can keep the memories of your failure.
+But what if you can't, but could turn back time?
+The main question to explore here is: Would you act different in any way? -> How much of our behavior is actually deterministic?
+- insulin and all its effects and stuff
+- Basic question: If our Reality is a simulation, would biological life be noticable in some way?
+Would its existence require more resources than just simulating the surroundings?
+What about our technologies, computers and stuff?
+Does it take more computational power to simulate a part of a world in which those computations from our side exist or not?